ml4sts-outreach/profile/_sources/resources/codespaces.md.txt

 ## Tips

 - You can only have 2 codespaces active, you can see your active ones at [github.com/codespaces](https://github.com/codespaces)
+- If any say that you have "uncommitted changes" it is important to go in to it and [commit](https://code.visualstudio.com/docs/sourcecontrol/overview#_commit) them.

 ## Behind the Scenes